rellimrebo/traffic-risk-estimator/README.md

 Regression.py: A regression model using Linear Regression to predict the number of people who will be injured by the collision.

 # How to run this scripts
+## For data analysis:

+## For prediction:
+1. Download the collision_report_processed.csv
+2. Download the Classification.py and Regression.py
+3. Put them into the same dictionary.
+4. Run these two python files and you will get the output.

 # Third Party Modules
 csv